 - 3 tablespoons balsamic vinegar

 - ½ teaspoon kosher Salt

 - ½ cup feta cheese

 - Preheat oven to 400 degrees.

-- Combine minced garlic, olive oil, balsamic vinegar, salt and pepper in a small dish.
+- Combine minced garlic, olive oil, balsamic vinegar, salt and black pepper in a small dish.

 - Place mushrooms into a gallon ziplock bag and pour balsamic mixture into the bag, seal it, and rotate to ensure mushroom caps are evenly coated.